mansona/chris.manson.ie/content/embroider-initiative-week-23.md

 ## Writing a summary blog post up until the start of November

+## Refactoring the embroider-implicit-modules to use import properly

 ## Finishing allowAppImports PR 🎉

 ## Community addon maintenance to fix Embroider for an Initiative Backer